-Our graduates have a unique combination knowledge, hands-on skills and practical experience so they’re ready to hit the ground running at your organization.
+Our graduates have a unique combination of knowledge, hands-on skills and practical experience so they’re ready to hit the ground running at your organization.
 Discover how our students can help solve real-world challenges and take your business to the next level.

-Students in the final semester of their program participate in work-integrated learning opportunities.
+Students in the final semester of their program participate in work integrated learning opportunities.
 This is where students work in multi-disciplinary teams on real-life and open-ended challenges under the supervision of a faculty member with industry experience in your problem area.
 Students in the capstone project will apply research, critical thinking, communication and presentation skills.

 Do you have a potential capstone project topic for our students?

 Participating in a capstone project involves a small time commitment from organizations.
 Clients should be invested in the proposed topic and it should be relevant to the school's disciplines.
 Finally, companies should specify their ability to share information and whether or not a non-disclosure agreement would be required.

 Meeting industry demand is what SAIT programs are all about.
 We start with input from industry leaders, add leading educators who are experts in their field, introduce innovative delivery methods and utilize only the latest technology.
 Our facilities and equipment are state-of-the-art.